Top Maui Cities: Guide to Hawaii’s Iconic Island and Towns

 Kapalua is located about an hour from Kahului Airport to the west.
 As one of the top Maui cities, Kapalua offers a high-end resort feel with popular beaches, golf courses, high-rises, spas, restaurants, festivals and family-friendly attractions.

-Must-see attractions: Kapalua Beach, D.T.
+Must-see attractions in Kapalua: Kapalua Beach, D.T.
 Fleming Beach Park, Dragon’s Teeth, Kapalua Plantation Course, Kapalua Golf Resort, Spa Montage Kapalua Bay

 Kihei – Southwest